The Rex News Theatre was the final short-lived incarnation on the site.

 1939 June 17 Closed.
 Last films: San Quentin and Ever Since Eve.

-• Until the turn of the century a motorcycle showroom, the external shape of a very early purpose-built cinema could still be seen until the site was re-developed in 2001.
+• Until the end of the 20th century a motorcycle showroom, the external shape of a very early purpose-built cinema could still be seen until the site was re-developed in 2001.
 The current facade is said to be modelled on the original appearance.

 Brighton cinema directory